FRC-1123/FRC2017-1123/README.md

 FRC 2017 - Team 1123
 ====================

-This is AIM Robotics' (Team 1123) code for FRC 2017.
+This is AIM Robotics' (Team 1123) code for the 2017 FIRST Robotics Competition (FRC).
 The robot code is written in Python using [RobotPy](https://robotpy.github.io/).
 The dashboard is written with Electron and is based on the [FRC Dashboard](https://frcdashboard.github.io/) project.

 Requirements